kusu97/GeoGuessrPJ/README.md

 ## 5. Benchmarks

-Standard GeoGuessr-style geolocation benchmarks are used, including:
+Standard **GeoGuessr-style geolocation benchmarks** are used, including:
 - GeoBench
+- GeoScore
+- Osv-5m

 The benchmark is executed **locally**, while model inference is performed via API calls.